 Looking back at the whole Off the EDGE 2014, could you pick out a favorite performance or perhaps even better: a particular movement or moment?

 Perry: It would have to be the moment on Friday when I realized — despite the lack of adequate program notes — that I was seeing members of Random Dance performing choreography by Wayne McGregor, one of the world’s most interesting and sought-after choreographers.
 Right here in Atlanta.
 “Entity,” with its thrusting leg extensions, interlocking partnering, and torsos undulating through its own architecture — helped me feel linked to what’s happening outside of Atlanta, in the greater world of dance.
-Without these kinds of connections, the Atlanta dance scene would be provincial, at best.

 Alexander: I found the ticketed events a little short each night, especially Friday.
 The lights came up and I think people were surprised it was over.
 There’s a wisdom to keeping things short and sweet, but I think it would be possible to add a work each night.
 It was also surprising that some companies only presented one work, while others presented as many as four.
 I liked the “Dance in Unexpected Places” aspect, but it would be nice to have that outside.
 Maybe the next Off the EDGE can be in May.
 Anyway, all in all, it was a great event.